 Flaws in the lock design also known as bypasses.

-while this is something that is very hard to tell of discover when looking for yourself a simple google search when looking for a lock will help you to find if the lock you are looking at has a fatal flaw that makes it unusable.
+While this is something that is very hard to tell of discovering when looking for yourself a simple google search when looking for a lock will help you to find if the lock you are looking at has a fatal flaw that makes it unusable.
 There are many mass-produced locks these days that have major design flaws that allow people to bypass them in a matter of seconds.
 The LockPickingLawyer has discovered many and his signature saying is…

 “Inexcusable design flaw”LockPickingLawyer